tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/VPC 连接/连接公网_intl_en.md

 With the BGP anti-DDoS system, the CLB can defend against most network attacks (such as DDoS attacks) and cleanse traffic attacks in seconds, preventing blocked IP addresses or full bandwidth consumption.

 ## Public Gateways
 A public gateway is a CVM with the forwarding feature enabled.
 In a VPC, CVMs without a public IP address can access the Internet through public gateways on different subnets.
-Public gateways can covert the source addresses in Internet traffic from other CVMs to their own IP addresses.
+Public gateways can covert the source addresses of Internet traffic from other CVMs to their own IP addresses.
 For information on how to configure a public gateway, see [Configuring Public Gateways](https://intl.cloud.tencent.com/document/product/215/33404).